wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 *Presented by* Word of Warning, STUN *+* Z-arts

 ### Saturday 1 October 2016, 12noon-10pm.
 FREE
-Manchester's 17th micro-marathon of the bizarre + the beautiful fills Z-arts to bursting-point with some 29 live works in a non-stop performance takeover.
+Manchester's 17th micro-marathon of the bizarre + the beautiful fills Z-arts to bursting point with some 29 live works in a non-stop performance takeover.

 *A living room, a lifeline, a freakshow, a caution,<br>Lipsync androgyny + bedroom confessionals,<br>A new map of Europe + a 'Jungle' invitation,<br>Gilded scars + stiletto stigmata,<br>A career-ending rock show + an empty musical…*